svc333/overview/whats-new/index.md

 New as of: 15 December 2017
 {: #cf-useast}

 A new US East data center is now available in Washington, DC.
 You can reach this new region by using the `us-east.cloud.ibm.com` endpoint.
-For details on the services that are available for purchase in this new region, see [Services by region](/docs/resources?topic=resources-services_region).
+For details about the services that are available for purchase in this new region, see [Services by region](/docs/resources?topic=resources-services_region).

 ### Support for resources in the European Union
 New as of: 14 December 2017